bevanDon/csci3055u-project-template/README.md

 > -Many of kotlins keyword synax is similiar to Java

 4.Scoping rules supported by the language: lexical vs dynamic scoping
-> -In kotlin we have the ability to use OOP and lambda functions because of this we have a lot of versatility in scoping Here we are using both the dynamic capabilities of OOP and lambda functions.
+> - In kotlin we have the ability to use OOP and lambda functions because of this we have a lot of versatility in scoping Here we are using both the dynamic capabilities of OOP and lambda functions.
 Also it is important to note that variables labelled as Val cannot be changed once stated.
 ```kotlin
 fun main(args: Array<String>) {